 KROYWARA is one of many names used by several ethnical groups in Suriname, for the process wherein woodpiles of insufficiently burned tree trunks and branches are further burned.
 This is the preparation for planting and refers to preparations process’ short-term effects of damage to nature.
 Even though damage takes place, the ground becomes fertile.

 KROYWARA, a theater trilogy:

-A soul that is transformed into nothing and became a goddess, wants a new leadership to be born.
+A soul that is transformed into nothingness wants a new leadership to be born.
+Religion, politics and ethnicity are problematic in this trilogy that displays the transformation of individuals in Suriname through life, death and rebirth.
 This takes place through the following plots:

 - Boni, one under the dead, mysteriously embarrassed Anna as part of a plan with his wife.
 When Anna becomes aware of this plan, she decides to commit suicide.

 - Anna protects her foster son Theo, and wants him to become aware of his African roots, but Monno – another guardian angel of Theo – finds that wrong.

 - Theo is convinced that he is god and is working on a ‘Negro Bible’, while Sophie is doing everything to make him understand that a Bible is useless at this time.

 The stories Pur Blaka, Tintin Pesepese and Drai Baka form the trilogy KROYWARA, in which the living and the dead meet each other as follows:

 Boni and Lisa, two souls under the dead, need Anna for their plan of new leadership.
 As part of this plan Anna, who is a poor girl living on the Rottenweg, experiences a pregnancy that can not be proven by doctors.
 She regularly dreams about the goast Monno, who brings her insights about new leadership.
 This causes Anna to end up in an existential crisis.